-History is the key to the present.
-This important fact is sometimes overlooked by some members of America's present-minded society.
-If one is to understand the present and approach the future intelligently, it is necessary to have a clear understanding of the past.
+Understanding the present and approaching the future intelligently compels us to have a clear understanding of the past.
 Indeed, the present is the direct result of the past, and the great issues of the day can be dealt with competently only by use of the perspective provided by the past.

 History is the keystone to a liberal arts education because everything is intimately related to history.
 It acts as a unifying agent that helps link other liberal arts courses together in a meaningful whole.
 But for many students who have an intense interest in history, the crucial question remains: "What is the job outlook for a history major?"

 The skills and attitudes fostered by a history-oriented education can lead to careers in business, law, industry, government or teaching.
 These skills include the ability to analyze, communicate effectively, reason and think critically.
 They help provide insight into the complexity of human behavior.

 Many students who major in history at North Dakota State University combine their history courses with an approved minor and pursue the Bachelor of Science (B.S.) degree.
 Graduates have pursued careers in a wide variety of fields including positions in local, state, and the federal government, as information technology specialists, foreign service members, journalists, librarians, and in banking and retailing.

 A second option is the Bachelor of Arts (B.A.) degree, which includes foreign language study.
 This degree program is recommended for students desiring a rich liberal arts education and who seek to attend graduate school or law school.
 Recent graduates have entered graduate programs at the Universities of Florida, Nebraska and Texas.
 Many history majors go on to earn a law degree and practice law in North Dakota and other states.